wg-romank/jaoc/src/day6_unique.md

 Now that might look uncomfortable at first, there is a but of unpacking that can be done here.

-`y` is referring to functions right argument so we can mentally substitute it wiht original string `bvwb`.
+`y` is referring to functions right argument so we can mentally substitute it with original string `bvwb`.
 If we recall previous chapter we know that J is evaluating right to left so inside of our function 'body' first thing that gets evaluated is `~. y`, meaning finding unique subset of our string.
-Once that is doneall is left 'tolerant' comparison with match `-:` that would return us `1` or `0`.
+Once that is done all is left 'tolerant' comparison with match `-:` that would return us `1` or `0`.

 If we try calling our new function on few inputs we can see that it is working as expected.